-Abstract.
-Two complementary approaches of steel continuous casting modelling using the finite element code LAGAMINE have been developed in the M&S Department.
-We propose here a description of the context in which the study started, then a description of both macroscopic and mesoscopic approaches.
+Abstract: In order to analyse the behaviour of steel during continuous casting and to improve the process, two complementary models of steel continuous casting using the finite element code LAGAMINE have been developed.
+We propose here a description of both macroscopic and mesoscopic approaches.
 The first one describes the whole continuous casting process, from the free surface in the mould and through the entire machine, including thermal and mechanical behaviour of the steel.
 The second approach focuses on the prediction of cracks and is developed at the grain scale.
-Some results are also presented for both models.
+Results concerning the optimisation of the mould taper and the analysis of transverse cracks initiation are presented as industrial applications.